rliebig2004/GorillaType/README.md

 You can even compare your skills with your friends and family, fun game idea, right?
 It's applications are endless and it might be even helpful for you too!

+## Phase 0 User Story
+- I want to be able to track the user's best record every round, and a record includes the name, WPS, and accuracy percentage to the scoreboard.
+- I want to be able to see the scoreboard after every round along with my previous attempts.
+- I want to be able to calculate the words-per-second value (WPS) and accuracy percentage.
+- I want to be able to generate random words to create random statements and phrases for the application.